 The Board only accepts electronic copies of all CPD information.

 Each supporting document must be dated and include the practitioner's name.

-NOTE: The minimum number of reflective statements and supporting documents may be calculated as a pro rata depending on the year of the triennium being audited.
-Refer to the Audit Documents Summary on page 22
+NOTE: The minimum number of reflective statements and supporting documents may be calculated as a pro rata depending on how long a practitioner has been practising.